 Another great way to get on the radar of HR or a recruiter or hiring manager is through a letter of interest (LOI).
 By writing a letter of interest, you demonstrate that you have researched and identified the company as aligned with your interest and career goals.

 The upside is that you don’t come across as wanting too much in return.
 You aren’t asking for a favor or special privileges in a hiring process, just expressing a desire to connect and that you are genuinely interested in the work of the company.
 Take a lesson from the book Jab, Jab, Jab, Right Hook that shares the value of small “jabs” before approaching the big ask.
 The idea is to offer others so much value, that when it comes time to make a sale, or in this case, ask for a job, they will already feel deeply committed to supporting you.
 So, how do you write a strong LOI?

-Once you have identified a company that peaks your interest, take these steps to get you started on an excellent LOI and inquire about a job:
+Once you have identified a company that piques your interest, take these steps to get you started on an excellent LOI and inquire about a job: